ices-tools-dev/echoSMs/docs/training/2026 WGFAST workshop/shapes.md

 ## Getting shapes

 This is done with the RESTful web API.
-This a deliberately simple API that will fit many (but not all) uses.
+This a simple API that will fit many (but not all) uses.

 Documentation on the API is [here](https://echosms-data-store-app-ogogm.ondigitalocean.app/docs).